The week dedicated to the refactoring workshop has ended, so now it’s time to see one of the possible solutions to the exercise we had proposed.

 };

-In this case, it only contemplates ON/OFF.
+In this case, it only considers ON/OFF.
 We could have used a bool variable, for example “isTurnedOn”.
-But it is clearer if we have an enumeration, and we leave the door open to future additional states (not started, waiting, error, etc).
-In addition, it is useful for the training exercise.
+But it’s clearer if we have an enumeration, and we leave the door open for additional future states (not started, waiting, error, etc).
+Also, it’s useful for the training exercise.

-Now that we have identified the necessary constants and enumerations, it is time to redefine the architecture.
-Or rather, to define it, because the original code did not actually have a structure.
+Now that we have identified the necessary constants and enumerations, it’s time to redefine the architecture.
+Or rather, to define it, because the original code didn’t really have a planned structure.

-The first thing we are going to do is abstract an object, or “model” (or if you want to go further, domain) that encapsulates the logic of our process.
-To continue with the name of the original project, we call it, for example, IotThermostat.
+The first thing we are going to do is abstract an object, or “model” (or if you get carried away, domain) that encapsulates the logic of our process.
+Following the name of the original project, we call it, for example, IotThermostat.

-This object represents the “core” of our project.
-It will contain almost all the logic associated with the process.
-That is to say, it comes to replace, above all, the setup() and the loop(), and is the basis that will sustain the rest of the project.
+This object represents “the bulk” of our project.
+Almost all the logic associated with the process will be in it.
+That is, it comes to replace, especially, setup() and loop(), and is the foundation that will support the rest of the project.

-Hierarchically, the model will be above all the other elements we are going to create.
-Therefore, and since we cannot build a house starting from the roof, we will return to it later.
-For now, it is enough for us to know that it will exist, and that it is the ‘core’ of our project.
+Hierarchically, the model will be above all other elements we are going to create.
+Therefore, and since we cannot build a house starting with the roof, we will return to it later.
+For now, it’s enough to know that it will exist and that it is the ‘core’ of our project.

 Components

-Next, we are going to identify the elements that intervene in our project, at a lower level.
-So, the project contains a Led, an encoder, a button, a display, a temperature sensor, and (although the original code does not know it) a threshold control.
+Next, we are going to identify the elements that intervene in our project at a lower level.
+Thus, the project contains a Led, an encoder, a button, a display, a temperature sensor and (although the original code doesn’t know it) a threshold control.

-For one of these elements we are going to create an independent object.
-Normally, we would call them “classes” or “models”.
-But, for better understanding, we are going to call them “components.”
+For each of these elements we are going to create an independent object.
+Normally I would call them “classes” or “models”.
+But, for better understanding, here we will call them “components”.

-You will see that, upon “removing” them from the loop, the code of each of these objects is much easier to understand than when it is entangled in an endless loop().
+You will see that, by “taking them out” of the loop, the code for each of these objects is much easier to understand than when it is entangled in an endless loop().

 components/Button.hpp